sidhyatikku/gci/README.md

 ### GCI 2017

 This was my first GCI.
 I did about 38 tasks, all to [JBoss Community](https://github.com/JBossOutreach).
-I did not win anything but then I got to learn alot.
+I did not win anything but then I got to learn a lot.
 To view all the tasks completed during GCI 2017, [click here](gci2017.md).

 ### GCI 2018